bfwg/springboot-jwt-starter/README.md

 Springboot-jwt-demo is a demonstration of a completely stateless and RESTful token-based authorization system using JSON Web Tokens (JWT) and Springboot.

 ##Requirements
-Cerberus requires Maven and Java 1.7 or greater.
+Requires Maven and Java 1.7 or greater.

 ##Usage
 To use start Springboot-jwt-demo, run in the terminal `mvn spring-boot:run`.
 Springboot-jwt-demo will now be running at `http://localhost:8080`